pascal-fb-martin/housesun/README.md

 ## Overview

-This service implements the same web API as the [housealmanac](https://github.com/pascal-fb-martin/housealmanac) service, but feed its data from the free sunset-sunrise.org web site.
+This service implements the same web API as the [housealmanac](https://github.com/pascal-fb-martin/housealmanac) service, but feed its data from the free [sunrise-sunset.org](https://sunrise-sunset.org) web site.

+This service uses the [houseclock](https://github.com/pascal-fb-martin/houseclock) service to obtain the GPS location.
+The houseclock service may run on another computer on the same local network, but it must be synchronized using a GPS receiver (houseclock is used here as a GPS location service).

 ## Installation